Man accused of mass slaying in Muskogee charged with six counts of first-degree murder

 Officers responded to the home in the 900 block of Indiana Street about 1:20 a.m.
 Tuesday on a report of shots fired.
 One officer shot at Pridgeon as he left the home but missed, Hamlin said.

-"The suspect came out of the home with a weapon in his hand and he refused to drop it," Hamlin said.
+"The suspect came out of the home with a weapon in his hand, and he refused to drop it," she said.

-Pridgeon then reportedly led officers on a short foot pursuit before being apprehended.
-Hamlin said Pridgeon didn't have a weapon on him when he was taken into custody, but one was later recovered.
+Pridgeon then led officers on a short foot pursuit before being apprehended, police said.
+Hamlin said Pridgeon didn't have a weapon on him when he was taken into custody, but one was found nearby.

-Pridgeon was arraigned in court on Wednesday.
-His next court date is scheduled Feb.
+Pridgeon was arraigned Wednesday.
+His next court date is scheduled for Feb.
 18.

-Loge's office is working with victims assistance organizations to assist the families in whatever they may need, be it counseling or monetary help with funeral services.
+Loge's office is working with victims assistance organizations to help the families in whatever they may need, be it counseling or monetary help with funeral services.

-A GoFundMe page Raven Anderson created for funeral donations surpassed its $35,000 goal in one day, nearing $39,000 Wednesday evening from about 900 donors.
-Anderson said she was told an anonymous donor was going to foot the bill of the services, anyway.
+A GoFundMe page Raven Anderson created for donations surpassed its $35,000 goal in one day, nearing $39,000 from about 900 donors Wednesday evening.
+Anderson said she was told an anonymous donor was going to foot the bill for the services.

+Anderson said the support from the community has overwhelmed her family with appreciation in a difficult time and that they are grateful for the kindness and generosity of others.

+A mother of two, Anderson said she’d often play “fun aunt” and take her sister’s kids to the arcade or park.
+The young ones who were killed were all-around great kids, she said, adding that they were happy, fun, loving, smart and outgoing, with the latter trait being something they might’ve gotten from their mother.

+A police officer knocked on Raven Anderson’s door about 3 a.m.
+Tuesday, inviting her to the police station due to an incident that had occurred.
+She didn’t know then what had happened, but she worried.

+“My first thoughts were that I just hoped everyone was OK and no one was gone,” Anderson said.
+“Turns out that’s what it was.”

 A candlelight vigil is scheduled to take place at 5:30 p.m.
-Wednesday at the Gazebo in front of the Muskogee Civic Center.
-Muskogee Mayor Marlon Coleman proclaimed the day a "Dedicated Time of Prayer or Meditation" in response to the killings.
+Wednesday at the gazebo in front of the Muskogee Civic Center.
+Mayor Marlon Coleman proclaimed the day a "Dedicated Time of Prayer or Meditation" in response to the killings.

 This is a developing story.
 Check tulsaworld.com for updates.